sloe/sloeinfra/README.md

     ./ubuntu-workstation.sh
     # Enter an empty Chef server URL if asked

-To install and configure Kubernetes on Docker.
+To install and configure Kubernetes nested within Docker.
 This doesn't install a hypervisor (VirtualBox, KVM) but uses the --driver=docker option with Minikube, so can run on a VM itself.

     cd ~/r/sloeinfra/bringup
-    # script[minukube_setup] in the command below is a slow step
+    # script[minukube_setup] in the commands below is a slow step
-    ./k8s-single-node.sh
+    ./k8s-single-node.sh docker
+    # To install on the base OS instead, use ./k8s-single-node.sh root

     # The sloeinfra user will have been created by the above script,
     # and should be used to manage minikube, although its credentials
     # can be taken from the ~sloeinfra/.kube/config file.
     sudo su - sloeinfra

 ## OVH bringup for Ubuntu 18.04